Comparative study of oral bacterial composition and neutrophil count between smokers and non-smokers

 How to Cite

 Ghadah Mohammed Saleh et al. trans.
 2016.
-Differences between wild type and mutant isolate of Serratia by the amount of prodigiosin extracted and antibacterial activity against different types of bacteria.
+Comparative study of oral bacterial composition and neutrophil count between smokers and non-smokers.
 World Journal of Experimental Biosciences.
 4, 1 (Jan.
 2016), 20–24.

 Most read articles by the same author(s)